melli79/mathGames/Readme.md

 3. [Dowker-Thistlethwaite notation](https://en.wikipedia.org/wiki/Dowker%E2%80%93Thistlethwaite_notation), traverse the knot using an arbitrary starting point and direction.
 Label each of the $n$ crossings with the numbers $1$, ..., $2n$ in order of traversal (each crossing is visited and labelled twice), with the following modification: if the label is an even number and the strand followed crosses over at the crossing, then change the sign on the label to be a negative.
 When finished, each crossing will be given a pair of integers, one even and one odd.
 The notation is the sequence of even integer labels associated with the odd labels $1$, $3$, ..., $2n−1$ in turn.

-Q4: Find a sufficient condition as to when an even integer sequence is a DT notation.
+Q4: Find a sufficient condition as to when an odd integer sequence is a DT notation.

 Q5: Find a way to reconstruct the Gauss code from the DT notation.
 Warning: the [ménage problem](https://en.wikipedia.org/wiki/M%C3%A9nage_problem) implies that there are multiple DT notations for the same knot.
 Moreover, even restricting to prime knots, it is not possible to distinguish the chiral versions of a knot.